Tyler O'Neill Player Props: Cardinals vs. Cubs

-On Sunday, Tyler O'Neill (.200 slugging percentage in past 10 games, with zero home runs) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 2:20 PM ET.
+On Thursday, Tyler O'Neill (on the back of going 2-for-5 with a double) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 7:45 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+He had two hits (going 2-for-5 with a double) in his most recent appearance against the Diamondbacks.

 Tyler O'Neill Game Info & Props vs. the Cubs